chiyodad/cbeams.github.io/_drafts/epoch.md

 3. The `alias:` field allows for multiple values expressed as an array; the `timestamp:` field does not.
 This means it's easy to `grep` for pages with `timestamp:` fields, to `cut` and `sort` them, etc.

 ### Use of &lt;link rel="shortlink"&gt;
-In the process of refining this idea and writing this article, I stumbled upon what I am now calling _The great rev="canonical" debate of 2009_.
-I'll spare the details here, but in short... `<link rel="shortlink">`.
+In the process of refining this idea and writing this article, I stumbled upon what I am now calling "The great _rev='canonical'_ debate of 2009".
+This was a discussion about the best way to express the relationship between a "canonical" URL and the "shortlink" URLs that refer to it.

+The debate began with the [idea](http://revcanonical.appspot.com/) of using `<link rev="canonical"/>` (note the use of `rev`, vs. `rel`), and—so far as I can tell—ended with [a specification](https://code.google.com/p/shortlink/) describing the use of `<link rel="shortlink">`.
+I've chosen to use the latter on this site.

 View source on this page and you'll see near the top the following two entries:

     <link rel="shortlink" href="http://cbea.ms/18947431"/>
     <link rel="shortlink" href="http://chris.beams.io/18947431"/>

-This can be thought of as the inverse of...  tk
+It is not clear to me how widely `rel="shortlink"` is used elsewhere.
+I'd be interested to hear from others if they are doing so, and what if any benefit it gets them.

 ### On the use of epoch minutes vs. seconds
 I chose minute vs second resolution in my timestamps for two reasons.
 First for concision (8 characters vs. 10).
 Second because it's hard to imagine doing anything that would require more than to-the-minute precision.
 Rapid-fire tweet-style posts would be one exception, but in my personal use of Twitter, these exceptions have been rare enough as to be negligible.